GPuebla/personal-portfolio/README.md

-# This is a project created by https://github.com/judygab.
+# This is a project based on the project created by https://github.com/judygab.
 https://github.com/judygab/web-dev-projects/tree/main/personal-portfolio -.-

 ---------------------------------------------------------------------------------------------------------------------------------------------------